 What are you giving up by shopping from a consumer-direct company?
 For one, inventory is hit-or-miss, and at the time of publishing, many sizes and colors are multiple months out.
 In addition, there are reports of poor customer service and it can be difficult to get replacement frame parts as bike shops generally don’t stock them.
 Moreover, buying online means you don’t get a chance to test ride the bike before throwing down some serious cash.
 But for those who prioritize saving money and are willing to take on a little extra risk, the YT is an enticing option and a solid value.

 Tires: 27.5 x 2.5 in. (front) 2.4 in. (rear)

 What we like: Fun-loving bike that enjoys being pointed down rough and steep trails.

 What we don’t: As with the Megatower above, you pay a premium for the brand.

-Don’t let the location of the Bronson Carbon S on the list fool you—the new bike from Santa Cruz is an absolute treat.
-We spent the better part of four months thrashing it around the Pacific Northwest and came away thoroughly impressed by its updated rear suspension design and attention to details.
-The Bronson gobbled up technical trails, and it sports thoughtful frame features like a built-in shuttle guard protector on the downtube and a little mud guard on the rear shock.
-While the Remedy 7 above is probably the better all-around choice due to its less aggressive geometry and cheaper price, the Bronson gets the clear nod when it’s time to go downhill.
+Don’t let the location of the Bronson Carbon S on the list fool you—the all-mountain bike from Santa Cruz is an absolute treat.
+We’ve spent more than a year thrashing it around the Pacific Northwest and came away thoroughly impressed by its plush rear suspension design and all-around refinement.
+The Bronson gobbles up technical trails, and it sports thoughtful frame features like a built-in shuttle guard protector on the downtube and a little mud guard on the rear shock.
+While we rank the Trek Remedy 7 above it due to a big price gap, the Bronson gets the clear nod when it’s time to go downhill.